 The dot allows you to quickly transition between targets and to get on target with some blazing speed.
 Out to 150 yards I could see and hit a steel USPSA target with my AR pistol.
 The dot is plenty sharp for engagements out to 200 yards and beyond.

 The Dot is rather dim on any setting below 7, with 7 and 8 seeming to be the sweet spot for bright days.
 As an added benefit they don’t compromise the dot’s sharpness.

 The view through the optic is nice and clear, especially for this price range.
 There doesn’t seem to be distortion around the edges.
-It’s not Aimpoint clear, but it’s clear enough for the best affordable red dot for the money.
+It’s not Aimpoint clear, but it’s clear enough for the money.

 It’s held zero with both 5.56 and 9mm without issue.
 Could it be used for larger calibers?
 For sure, but I didn’t have anything crazy to test it on.
 The biggest downside is the battery life.
 It advertises 3k hours, but that’s optimistic.